From Cedars to Coast: 14 Days Through Lebanon's Soul

 Afternoon

-Downtown Beirut exploration
+Downtown Beirut walking tour

 Evening